15 Best Things to Do in Bryce Canyon National Park

 On the contrary, winter hiking is typically limited by the snowpack in the park, but popular trails, like the Navajo Loop Trail, often see enough traffic to make the trail manageable throughout the year.

-With that in mind, be sure to come to Bryce Canyon with micro-spikes if you are visiting during the winter season (November – April), as snow and icy conditions can make the steep trails that descend from the canyon rim much more challenging and dangerous than they would be otherwise.
+With that in mind, be sure to come to Bryce Canyon with micro-spikes if you are visiting during the winter season (November – April), as snow and icy conditions can make the steep trails that descend from the canyon rim much more challenging and dangerous than they would otherwise be.

 Hiking Checklist - Bryce Canyon